Great Disappointment: Repercussions

 The Millerites had to deal with their own shattered expectations, as well as considerable criticism and even violence from the public.
 Many followers had given up their possessions in expectation of Christ's return.
 On November 18, 1844, Miller wrote to Himes about his experiences:

 There were also the instances of violence: a Millerite church was burned in Ithaca, New York, and two were vandalized in Dansville and Scottsville.
 In Loraine, Illinois, a mob attacked the Millerite congregation with clubs and knives, while a group in Toronto was tarred and feathered.
 Shots were fired at another Canadian group meeting in a private house.

 Both Millerite leaders and followers were left generally bewildered and disillusioned.
 Responses varied: some continued to look daily for Christ's return, while others predicted different dates—among them April, July, and October 1845.
 Some theorized that the world had entered the seventh millennium—the "Great Sabbath", and that therefore, the saved should not work.
 Others acted as children, basing their belief on Jesus' words in Mark 10:15: "Truly, I say to you, whoever does not receive the kingdom of God like a child shall not enter it."
-Millerite O. J. D. Pickands used Revelation 14:14–16 to teach that Christ was now sitting on a white cloud and must be prayed down.
+Millerite J. D. Pickands used Revelation 14:14–16 to teach that Christ was now sitting on a white cloud and must be prayed down.
 It has been speculated that the majority simply gave up their beliefs and attempted to rebuild their lives.
 Some members rejoined their previous denominations.
 A substantial number joined the Shakers.

 By mid-1845, doctrinal lines among the various Millerite groups began to solidify, and the groups emphasized their differences, in a process George R. Knight terms "sect building".
 During this time, there were three main Millerite groups—in addition to those who had simply given up their beliefs.

 The first major division of the Millerite groups who retained a belief in Christ's Second Advent were those who focused on the "shut-door" belief.
-Popularized by Joseph Turner, this belief was based on a key Millerite passage, Matthew 25:1–13; the parable of the ten virgins.
+Popularized by Joseph Turner, this belief was based on a key Millerite passage, Matthew 25:1–13; the Parable of the Ten Virgins.